connect2amitu/appwrk-transation-be/readme.md

 ### 2. Add Transaction Page

-When user clicks on “+ Add Transaction Page” it will show the “New Transaction Page”.
+When user clicks on "+ Add Transaction Page" it will show the "New Transaction Page".

 #### Transaction type